oaworks/website/README.md

 And then the content of individual pages just goes in the /content folder.

+## The Bookmarklet

+* The bookmarklet is generated from code that runs the [Open Access Button Plugin](https://github.com/oabutton/unified-extension).
+* The bookmarklet can be instantly updated for users similar to how we update the website.
+* You can view the bookmarklet in development at oabb.test.cottagelabs.com

 ## Approval Process

 This keeps branches aligned and ensures content on the sight is properly vetted.